DinaHamdan/FFM/FFM.markdown

 ## End of stage

 ## CODE TO DO :

-add constraints for unique codes
+fix nav html tags
-Resize photos-upload to website - share link add javascript or animation for gallery add javascript for hamburger menu
+toggle legal rights with javascript instead of hover Add php function to get agrè titles

-Add php function to get agrè titles
+Resize photos-upload to website - share link

-try to increase font of titles fix nav html tags
+deploiement again: check if error messages are still here - test adhesion

-//TODO Need to add algorithm to check for photo width and height and change it accordingly , imagick
+//TODO Need to add algorithm to check for photo width and height and change it accordingly , imagick add constraints for unique codes add javascript or animation for gallery add javascript for hamburger menu

 CSS BackOffice details